deepshard/get-started-with-hyphae/README.md

 ```

 **Key Concept**:
-- `@hyphae.tool()` makes a method available to the AI agent
+- `@hyphae.tool()` makes a method available to your Truffle agent
-- `@hyphae.args()` describes parameters so the AI knows how to use the tool
+- `@hyphae.args()` describes parameters so your agent knows how to use the tool
-- Tools return strings that the AI can read and use
+- Tools return strings that your agent can read and use

 ### Workflow Design: Search → Select → Analyze